aazaff/teachPaleobiology/LabExercise4.md

 ## Multi-dimensional Scaling

-Because of correspondence analysis suffers from the arch and detrended correspondence analysis can suffer from the wedge, many ecologists favour a completely different technique known as non-metric multi-dimensional scaling (NMDS).
+Because correspondence analysis suffers from the arch and detrended correspondence analysis can suffer from the wedge, many ecologists favour a completely different technique known as non-metric multi-dimensional scaling (NMDS).
 The underlying theory behind NMDS is quite different from correspondence analysis.
 If you want to learn more there is a good introduction by [Steven M. Holland](http://strata.uga.edu/software/pdf/mdsTutorial.pdf).

 However, if you just want the highlights, here is what you need to know.

 + Most ordination methods result in a single unique solution.
 In contrast, NMDS is a brute force technique that iteratively seeks a solution via repeated trial and error, which means running the NMDS again will likely result in a somewhat different ordination.
-+ NMDS, unlike correspondence analysis, is not based on weighted-averaging, but on the ecological distances (e.g., jaccard) of samples, similarly to polar ordination.
++ NMDS, unlike correspondence analysis, is not based on weighted-averaging, but on the ecological distances (e.g., jaccard) of samples, similar to polar ordination.
-+ Correspondence Analysis (and derivatives) and Principal Components Analysis both order/rank the gradient axes based on how much variance they explain.
-NMDS does not do this, which means that your first axis may not be your best axis.
 + The species scores presented by NMDS are just the weighted-average of the final NMDS sample scores.

 Here is how you run an NMDS in R using the ````vegan```` package.